 Autistics Not Indifferent Nor Hypo-sensitive to Pain

-Autistic: Having autism or pertaining to autism.
-An individual affected with autism or autism spectrum disorder, which affects the development of social and communication skills and can affect behavior.
+Being autistic is defined as having autism or pertaining to autism.
+An individual affected with autism or Autism Spectrum Disorder (ASD), which affects the development of social and communication skills and can affect behavior.
 Autism spectrum disorder (ASD) is a developmental disability caused by differences in the brain.
 People with ASD often have problems with social communication and interaction and restricted or repetitive behaviors or interests.
 People with ASD may also have different ways of learning, moving, or paying attention.

 People with autism have normal pain thresholds but increased sensitivity to painful stimuli, concludes a study in PAIN®, the official publication of the International Association for the Study of Pain (IASP).
 The journal is published in the Lippincott portfolio by Wolters Kluwer.